lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

 # Multi-Purpose Displays (MPD)

+The revised cockpit and avionics of the AH-64D were designed to provide an efficient pilot interface, through which the human factors were heavily considered to optimize cockpit workflow, known as MANPRINT.
+The predominant means of facilitating this interface is through two Multi-Purpose Displays (MPD) within each crewstation, and incorporating a “management by exception” principle within the avionics:

+- Most aircraft systems are managed automatically without aircrew interaction by default; but may be monitored or managed directly by the aircrew if necessary.
+- Information that is not relevant to the current task, conditions, or mode is not presented to the aircrew.
+- Information that is of critical importance to the aircrew is displayed automatically without crewmember action, also known as auto-paging.
+- Functions or commands that would create a conflict between crewstations or would otherwise interfere with the current task are disabled or inhibited, also known as “barriered”.

-The Multi-Purpose Displays (MPDs) are color liquid crystal displays that allow the Pilot and CPG to access different pages and/or formats of information.
-Each page allows the crewmember to view different information or access different functions.
-There are two MPDs in each crewstation.
-The MPDs are identical; either can display any page, sub-page, or format.
-Many functions that would be controlled by switches or physical controls in other aircraft are included as MPD functions in the AH-64D.
+The MPDs themselves are 6 × 6 inch color liquid crystal displays that allow the Pilot and CPG to independently access different functions or view different elements of information.
+There are two identical MPDs in each crewstation.
+Functions that would otherwise be controlled by switches or physical controls in other aircraft are accessed through the MPDs in the AH-64D.

-If on the ground while on external power and the engine Power Levers set to OFF, the MPDs will enter a screensaver mode if no buttons are pressed within 5 minutes.
-Pressing any button on either MPD will re-initialize turn them back on.
+If on external power, weight-on-wheels, and the Power Levers are set to OFF, the MPDs will enter a screensaver mode if no buttons are pressed within 5 minutes.
+Pressing a button on either MPD will re-initialize the MPDs.

 ![](img/img-108-1-screen.jpg)